What if I can't keep up?

 Our trails are usually 3-5 miles, with the average being around 4.
 Thursday night (full moon) hashes are shorter - usually 2-4 miles.
-There is a lot of stopping on the way, and you probably won't go more than about 2 miles without some sort of stop with refreshments (and usually water) where everyone will regroup.
+There is a lot of stopping on the way, and you'll probably go at most about 2 miles (usually less) before some sort of stop with refreshments and usually water where everyone will regroup.

 How long does a hash last?

 It really depends on the hares, the length of the trail they lay, and how many stops are along the way.
 On average, a trail usually lasts about 2-3 hours start to finish.
 After the hash, most of us will usually hang out at a nearby bar for a while.

 Do I have to run?
 Can I walk?

 Most hashers run, lightly jog, or run/walk, but we usually have a group of walkers on trail as well.
 If you can maintain a pace just barely over a speed-walk between stops, you'll keep up with the runners.
 But walking is fine too, and we will often lay a “turkey trail” for our walkers, which usually just shortcuts the “eagle trail” at some point to get you caught up.
 A good eagle trail will usually keep the walkers pretty close to the runners anyway.

 Not very, unless you're trying to "win" the hash (spoiler: there are no winners).
 If you're heaving and panting, you're probably trying too hard.
 Although you might go up to 2 miles between stops, it's not just 2 straight miles of running.
 There's lots of stopping at Checks (see above) while you wait for the FRBs to solve the trail, as well as other fun marks that slow you down.

 I'm a good runner; will this be too easy?